Saraband of Lost Time

 Saraband of Lost Time is a science fiction novel by American writer Richard Grant, published by Avon Books in 1985.
 It is his first novel.
 Saraband of Lost Time placed eighth in the annual Locus magazine poll for best first novel, and received a special citation from the Philip K. Dick Award judges.

 Plot summary

 The story takes place in thirty-five chapters.
-The characters come from a variety of locations, and travel across the land in their adventures.
-Grant created his own place names, drinks, songs and more for this novel.
+The characters come from various locations, and travel across the land in their adventures.
+Grant created his place names, drinks, songs and more for this novel.
 Unlike many fantasy novels, he did not create a map of the world, which is supposedly a futuristic Earth after the occurrence of an apocalypse of some kind.
-It may or may not be the same world as used in Rumors of Spring and Through the Heart.
+It may or may not be the same world used in Rumors of Spring and Through the Heart.
 The characters are still human and are not a great deal different from modern humans in most cases.
-In all three books, the humans are mostly dealing with major environmental changes and the resulting changes in humanity, but some people have stood out as different.
+In all three books, humans mostly deal with major environmental changes and the resulting changes in humanity, but some people have stood out as different.